MOL (company): Diversification (2016–2021)

+In 2017, MOL launched fleet management, e-mobility and car sharing ventures.

 In September 2019, MOL Serbia opened a new fuel storage depot in Sremski Karlovci.
-With total investments in Serbia exceeding €500 million, the facility will be used to store and process fuels for the currently 62 gas stations in the country.
 The compound is MOL's largest investment into Serbia over the last 15 years.
-In the same month, more than 100 recently graduated young professionals from 18 nationalities started their career at MOL Group's Growww program.

-In November 2019, MOL signed an agreement with Chevron, acquiring their 9.57% interest in the Azeri-Chirag-Gunashli (ACG) oil field, one of the world's largest oil fields that is located in the Caspian Sea, and an 8.9% stake in the Baku-Tbilisi-Ceyhan (BTC) pipeline.
+In November 2019, MOL signed an agreement with Chevron, acquiring their 9.57% interest in the Azeri-Chirag-Gunashli (ACG) oil field and an 8.9% stake in the Baku-Tbilisi-Ceyhan (BTC) pipeline.
 The pipeline transports crude oil from ACG to the Mediterranean port of Ceyhan.
 The total transaction was valued at $1.57 billion.
 In November 2019, MOL Group announced it had acquired 100% shareholding in German plastic compounder company Aurora.

-At the start of the pandemic in March 2020, MOL shifted production of windshield washer at its Almásfüzitő plant to hand and surface sanitizers to offer protection against the coronavirus.

-In 2014 as a strategic goal, MOL started investigating the solutions of diversifying its crude oil supply and to adapt its refineries to process non-Russian alternative crude oil, in order to reach greater flexibility.
-Until 2022 MOL invested more than USD 170 million on building up the alternative logistic solution on the Adria pipeline.
+In 2014 as a strategic goal, MOL started investigating the ways of diversifying its crude oil supply and to adapt its refineries to process non-Russian alternative crude oil, in order to reach greater flexibility.
+Until 2022 MOL invested more than USD 170 million on building up the alternative logistics on the Adria pipeline.
 This allows more seaborne deliveries to supply the Duna and Slovnaft refineries in Hungary and Slovakia.
 Due to the crude diversification efforts, Duna refinery can currently process about 35% of non-REB feedstock, mixed in with Urals crude.
-The war in Ukraine has accelerated this process of planning.
-MOL needs an investment-cycle of up to $700million and at least 2-4 years to be able to switch to 100% alternative crude processing.
+The Russian invasion of Ukraine has accelerated this process of planning.
+MOL needs an investment-cycle of up to $700million and at least 2–4 years to be able to switch to 100% alternative crude processing.

-MOL Group 2030+ (2021-present)

-In February 2021, The Board of Directors reviewed and approved "Shape Tomorrow" MOL Group 2030+, an update of the company’s long-term strategy, and sustainability strategy.
-The 2030+ strategy also laid out the plans for the Group’s downstream, upstream and consumer services operations.
-MOL started to implement the updated strategy right after the publication.

 In June 2021, MOL Group reached an agreement to acquire OMV’s 92.25% stake in OMV Slovenija d.o.o., the Slovenian arm of Austrian oil and gas giant OMV AG for €301million.

 Corporate affairs

 Organizational structure

-MOL has many subsidiaries across all areas of its business operations.
+MOL has multiple subsidiaries across all areas of its business operations.
 Its most important subsidiaries include Slovnaft, INA and MOL Group Italy.